I-rem/Boot2root/writeup1.md

   return result;
 }
 ```
 Hey, "giants" makes another appearance!
-The result should be equal to giants but a set operations is performed on the string we pass which messes it up.
+The result should be equal to giants but a set of operations is performed on the string we pass and mess it up.

 ![image](https://github.com/user-attachments/assets/f9746b91-11b7-461e-94b5-d3a368c21388)